COMPASS-DOE/ModEx/README.md

 # MODEX

 Hi All,
-Welcome to the ModEx GitHub!
+Welcome to the ModEx Repo!
 We will primarily use "issues" to facilitate communication between modelers and empiricists for data transfer, experiment development, publication development, etc. You can find short descriptions of each of our models here: https://docs.google.com/document/d/1Rkuh_DK-_vIrgO1Y-d-sLJac0exxP6RTeGGy40_wXSk/edit

 And a spreadsheet of all of the data that will be collected here: